Kenny Wayne Shepherd: Career

 In January 2017, the Kenny Wayne Shepherd Band went into the studio with producer Marshall Altman to record a new album of all newly written songs, titled Lay It On Down, and released the album on August 4 (July 21 in Europe via Mascot Label Group).
 Lay It On Down is the eighth record by the Kenny Wayne Shepherd Band to debut at No. 1 on the Billboard Blues Chart.

 Shepherd made his Edinburgh Jazz & Blues Festival debut on July 16, 2019.
 On May 31, 2019, Shepherd released The Traveler on Concord Records and Mascot Label Group in Europe.
 The album, like the previous release Lay It On Down, was co-produced by Marshall Altman.
 The Traveler was chosen as a Favorite Blues Album by AllMusic.
 Shepherd headlined the 2020 Mahindra Blues Festival, along with Buddy Guy, Larkin Poe and Keb Mo.

 In March 2021, the Blues Foundation revoked Kenny Wayne Shepherd's 2021 Blues Music Awards nomination for Best Blues/Rock Artist.
-According to a statement from the organization, the decision was made over Confederate flag imagery displayed on Shepherd's The Dukes of Hazzard "General Lee" car replica.
-Shepherd acknowledged the offensiveness of the flag on his car and said he had permanently covered it some time ago.
-"Years ago I put that car in permanent storage and some time ago, I made the decision to permanently cover the flag on my car because it was completely against my values and offensive to the African American community which created the music I love so much and I apologize to anyone that I have unintentionally hurt because of it."
+According to a statement from the organization, the decision was "based upon continuing revelations of representations of the Confederate flag on Shepherd's 'General Lee' car, guitars and elsewhere."
+After Shepherd procured the car and a custom guitar with the flag emblazoned on it in 2015, he explained "The confederate flag can be controversial, but not in this case."
+Following the rebuke from the Blues Foundation, Shepherd acknowledged the offensiveness of the flag, saying, "Years ago I put that car in permanent storage and some time ago, I made the decision to permanently cover the flag on my car because it was completely against my values and offensive to the African American community which created the music I love so much and I apologize to anyone that I have unintentionally hurt because of it."
 The organization also asked Shepherd's father, Ken Shepherd, to step down as a member of its board of directors.
 Ken Shepherd declined to comment on being asked to step down.

 On December 2, 2022, Shepherd released Trouble Is...
 25, a complete re-recording of his second album for its 25th anniversary.
 The album includes a never-before-heard cover of Bob Dylan's "Ballad of a Thin Man."

+November of 2023 saw the release of Dirt on My Diamonds Vol. 1 which was produced by Shepherd and Marshall Altman.
+The album debuted at #1 on the Blues charts.
+It was followed up in September of 2024 with Dirt on My Diamonds Vol. 2, which also debuted at # 1 on the Blues Charts.